jerokpradeep/Gopocket_API_Documation/docs/Response Structure.md

 Values in JSON responses are of types string, int, float, or bool.

-Timestamp (datetime) strings in the responses are represented in the form yyyy-mm-dd hh:mm:ss, set under the Indian timezone (IST) — UTC+5.5 hours
+Timestamp (datetime) strings in the responses are represented in the form yyyy-mm-dd hh:ss, set under the Indian timezone (IST) — UTC+5.5 hours

 A date string is represented in the form yyyy-mm-dd.